 Legalized gambling advocates tried again in the early 1990s, this time targeting riverboats.
 But again, the public's fears about crime sunk the proposal and killed all legalization momentum.
 Advocates tried to revive the momentum in 1999, but without success.

 Finally, the perseverance of the legalization effort began to have its successes:

 Nearly 40 years after the effort to bring legalized gambling to Pennsylvania first began, the job was completed.

 It has never been cheap to own an online casino in Pennsylvania.
 Each application for a full license cost $10 million.
 This covered poker, table games, and slot machines.
 There were also single product licenses - for poker, table games, or slots - at $4 million per offering.

-In additional, the tax rates in Pennsylvania are considerably higher than its neighbor, New Jersey.
+In addition, the tax rates in Pennsylvania are considerably higher than in the neighboring state of New Jersey.